 Normally the virtual machines are kept completely isolated from each other with files and memory kept separate by the host system.
 But with this attack you can break down those secure barriers and peek at what the other guests on the system are doing with their slice of the host resources.
-You can also peak at the host system itself revealing data encryption keys, root access keys and other data that should remain secret at all times.
+You can also peek at the host system itself revealing data encryption keys, root access keys and other data that should remain secret at all times.

 Now the reason we're making this post is because we've already had some customers send us links to the new attack because they're concerned about how it affects us.
 Well we want to make clear, we're not affected because we do not use cloud hosting or virtual private servers for any of our core infrastructure.